 If you’re looking for authentic Canadian recipes, you can’t get more authentic, more French Canadian, or more memorable than tarte au sucre.
+It’s a classic treat that will impress family and friends.

 Ingredients and Substitutions

-- Sugar – We’re using regular white sugar in this plus a bit of molasses.
+Sugar – We’re using regular white sugar in this plus a bit of molasses.
 Did you know that brown sugar is just molasses plus white sugar (1-2 Tb:1 cup) and they store much better apart than when mixed?
 OR if you have it on hand, you can use brown sugar.
 (I suspect that you could also use maple sugar, but that’s pricey and I haven’t tried it)

-- Egg – The recipe doesn’t work without the egg
+Egg – The recipe doesn’t work without the egg.

-- Butter – I have never tried making this with margarine and I probably won’t unless we have a catastrophic butter shortage.
+Unsalted Butter – I have never tried making this with margarine and I probably won’t unless we have a catastrophic butter shortage.
 The real butter + brown sugar mixture is what makes the wonderful taste in this pie.
 In my opinion, this is not one of the recipes where you can get away with a substitute.

-- Flour – You won’t need much, but you want all-purpose flour.
+Flour – You won’t need much, but you want all-purpose flour.

-- Pie Shells – You can use full sized pie shells, if you like, and cut the pie into slices.
+Pie Shells – You can use full sized pie shells, if you like, and cut the pie into slices.
 Or you can use little tart shells.

 These are all what my grandfather called ‘good, wholesome farm food’ – molasses, cream, eggs, butter, and flour.
 These are ingredients that remember where they came from.